pulumi/docs/content/blog/esc-versioning-launch/index.md

 allow_long_title: true
 date: 2024-06-05T00:00:00-07:00
 draft: false
-meta_desc: "The new ESC Versioning features al to Pulumi ESC Editor streamlines the authoring experience of environments for developers"
+meta_desc: "The new ESC Versioning features allows you bring agile practices to your secrets and configuration management, and streamline deployments"
 meta_image: "meta.png"
 authors:
   - arun-loganathan